 Median Home Price: $410,000

 Climate: Summers have temperatures in the upper 80s and low 90s.
 Winters have temperatures in the 50s, 60s and 70s.
 On average, the area receives 58 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?Yes

 At Least One Hospital Accredited by Joint Commission?
-No, but Florida Hospital Lake Mary is accredited by DNV Healthcare and receives great patient reviews.
+No, but Florida Hospital Lake Mary is accredited by DNV Healthcare.